webarch-coop/ansible-role-systemd/README.md

 Files are read using the [JC ini parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini) and only updated if the `conf` is to be changed.

-Files can have one of three states set:
+Files can optionally have one of three optional states set:

 * `absent` - the file will be deleted.
 * `edited` - the existing file will be edited using the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html).
 * `templated` - the file will be created if it does not exist or updated if it already exists using the [templates/unit.j2](templates/unit.j2) template.

+If the `state` is not set it defaults to `templated`.

-Note that the `edited` option can not remove variables and, unlike the `templated` option, it preserves existing comments.
+The `edited` option can not remove variables and, unlike the `templated` option, it preserves existing comments.

 When files are updated or deleted backups are created based on the existing file name but prefixed with a leading `.` and suffixed with a timestamp in ISO8601 format and the file extension `.bak`.